Linear models of strip-type roughness: Methodology

 \subsection{Governing equations}

 The incompressible flow of a fluid with kinematic viscosity $\nu$ and density $\rho$ is considered in a pressure driven channel with half-height $h$ and subjected to a streamwise pressure gradient $\Pi$.
 The friction velocity $u_\tau=\sqrt{\tau_w/\rho}$, with $\tau_w = h \Pi$ the mean friction, yields the friction Reynolds number $\Rey_\tau=u_\tau h/\nu$.
-Index notation is used for the Cartesian coordinates $x_i$ and velocities components $u_i$.
-Lengths are generally normalised by $h$ and velocities by $u_\tau$.
-The superscript $(\cdot)^+$ is omitted in the following to reduce clutter, unless necessary.
+Index notation is used for the Cartesian coordinates $x_i$ and velocities components $u_i$. {Quantities are generally normalised by $h$ and $u_\tau$.
+The superscript $(\cdot)^+$ is omitted in the following to reduce clutter, unless necessary to identify a length scaled by the viscous length.}

 The channel walls are covered by alternating strips of high and low roughness having width $S_h$ and $S_l$, respectively, as shown in figure \ref{fig:sketch}.
 The strips are streamwise-aligned and are placed symmetrically on the two walls.
 The pattern repeats with spanwise periodicity $\Lambda = S_h + S_l$, the fundamental length scale.
 We also introduce the duty cycle $DC = S_h / \Lambda$ to characterise the relative width of the strips, and refer to $S$ as the strip width when $S_h = S_l$, i.e.~ for $DC=0.5$.

 The continuity and momentum equations are Reynolds averaged and made non-dimensional using $h$, $u_\tau$ and $\rho$.
 Average and fluctuation quantities are denoted by an overbar and a prime.
-For streamwise-aligned strips, we assume a streamwise-independent time-averaged flow, i.e. $\partial(\cdot)/\partial x_1 \equiv 0$, which filters out the meandering of secondary currents \citet{zampiron2020}.
+For streamwise-aligned strips, we assume a streamwise-independent time-averaged flow, i.e. $\partial(\cdot)/\partial x_1 \equiv 0$, which filters out the meandering of secondary currents \citep{zampiron2020}.
 As a result, the mean pressure can be eliminated by considering the mean streamwise vorticity equation and introducing the streamfunction $\overline{\psi}$, satisfying $\nabla^2 \overline{\psi}=\overline{\omega}_1$ with